 Pros and Cons of Buying an Annuity

 In addition to guaranteed income, purchasing an annuity has a number of benefits.
-Some of the major advantages of investing in this financial tool include:

 - A tax-deferred status, allowing the investment to grow tax-free until withdrawn